CyprienBosserelle/xbeach_gpu/scripts/xb2xbg/README.md

                             overrides --xb-params)
     --verbose, -v         Verbose output mode
     --use-all-known-output-variables, -u
-                            Allow all known XBG output variables to be used
+                            Allow all known XBG output variables to be used, irrespective of uncertainty of relationship to XB

 #### Example Invocations